A Bayesian - Deep Learning model for estimating Covid-19 evolution in Spain: Covid-19 modelling

+The model has trained 70 steps (epochs) and the training sample is made of batches of 10 random sequences drawn at each optimization step.
+The training sample per step consists of 10 random sequences of $k+d=21$ subsequent rows of the original data matrix $\mathcal{D}$ of size $T \times S$.

-All nodes in the network are linear in their arguments and to further robustify the analysis weights are estimated to minimize the prediction error defined as the mean absolute error between estimated and observed counts.
+All nodes in the network are linear in their arguments and to further robustify the analysis, the weights are estimated to minimize the prediction error defined as the mean absolute error between the estimated and observed counts.

-For the 200 steps Figure \ref{fig.history} reports the estimation error which decreases with the step meaning that the network is learning from the available sample.
+For the 70 steps Figure \ref{fig.history} (in Appendix) reports the estimation error which decreases with the step meaning that the network is learned from the available sample.
 Figure \ref{fig.history} can be interpreted also as a lack of overfitting given that the number of parameters is much larger than the number of observed days and the error is still positive, reaching a plateau.
-This is related to the concept of model capability which differs from that of model dimension typical in usual regression analysis (without shrinkage methods).
-In fact, for the usual regression models data are used to impose an estimated value on all coefficients.
+This is related to the concept of model capability, which differs from that of model dimension typical in usual regression analysis (without shrinkage methods).
+In the usual regression, model data are used to impose an estimated value on all coefficients.
 This is not necessary here and only relevant and consistent information is passed along the nodes of the network.
-This is why the overfitting is somehow limited and the training error is bounded below from zero.
+This is why the overfitting is somehow limited and the training error is bounded away from zero.

-The estimated LSTM model can guess the Covid-19 evolution one day ahead given all history as shown in Figure \ref{fig.lstmpred} and also we can use it to predict for instance next 30 days.
+Figure \ref{fig.delayerrors} reports the distribution of differences $\widehat{y}_{ts}-y_{ts}$ conditionally to region and the number of days ahead in the prediction, the delay $d$.

+The variance of each distribution is $Var(\widehat{y}_{ts})$, used as the prior variance \eqref{eqpriorvar}.
+The general error is around 0 and predicting with more days ahead leads to greater errors although this is not constant over regions and there are regions whose dynamics is more difficult to be predicted.
+This is again corroborated in Figure \ref{fig.lstmpred} where we can see that observed $y_{ts}$ and predicted $\widehat{y}_{ts}$ are distinguishable at the end of the third wave.

+It seems that the LSTM would not expect the rapid decrease of cases during February 2021 in many regions except, for instance, Asturias (AS), Cantabria (CB) or Canary Islands (CN).
+Looking at the prediction over the whole period (Figure \ref{fig.lstmpredall} in Appendix), predicted and observed are barely distinguishable suggesting that the LSTM expert is generally reliable for eliciting prior \eqref{eqprior}.